learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

     return output
 ```

+## Level Up

+* Create histograms of the top 50 words from each author

 ## Summary

-In this simple exercise , we saw map-reduce in action towards solving a basic NLP task i.e. counting the stop words and keep words frequency of a text corpus.
-This exercise can be seen as a first step towards text analytics on big data platforms.
+In this simple exercise, we saw map-reduce in action towards solving a basic NLP task i.e. counting the stop words and keep words frequency of a text corpus.
+This exercise can be seen as the first step towards text analytics on big data platforms.
 After this lab, we will get into more advanced use cases of pyspark, specifically for machine learning applications.